 The brand manager putting action into words

-Ana Caeiro heads up brand comms at Oddbox, the company turning food that’s at risk of going to waste into weekly fruit & veg boxes for people around the UK.
-We sat down with Ana to talk about the brand’s punchy but playful tone of voice.
+Ana Caeiro heads up brand comms at Oddbox, the company putting food that’s at risk of going to waste into weekly fruit & veg boxes for people around the UK.
+We sat down with brand manager Ana to talk about their punchy but playful tone of voice.
 Or at least, that’s what we thought we were going to talk about.
 Instead, we got a lesson in what it looks like to be a truly mission-led brand.

 Can you tell us a bit about Oddbox?